tkchia/PDCurses/README.md

 mostly inactive,  PDCurses project,  this has a variety of improvements,  adding a Windows GUI "flavor" of Curses and expanding the capabilities of the other flavors (SDL,  X11, Win32 console,  OS/2,  and DOS).
-Some details and screen shots at
+Some details and screen shots (from Bill Gray's web site) at

 http://www.projectpluto.com/win32a.htm